VA denials for veteran migraine claims deprive vets of critical financial support for this debilitating condition.

 Frequently Asked Questions

 Yes.
-Migraine headaches are potentially eligible for VA disability benefits.
-First, you must show that they either began in service or are otherwise related to an in-service event.
+Migraine headaches may qualify for VA disability if they began in service or are related to an in-service event.
+Some veterans establish migraines as secondary to other service-connected conditions like tinnitus, neck pain, or PTSD.